The importance of refactoring in code readability

 other_periodicity: investment.other_periodicity)

-Also, we took away the investment parameter because we need only the other_periodicity from investment, not the whole object.
-We also extracted some logic of the interval to a method called should_pay?
+We also removed the investment parameter because we only need other_periodicity from investment, not the whole object.
+We also extracted some of the interval logic to a method called should_pay?.

 Let's see another example: